 Yes!
-The first recommendation is for you to request an appointment with our Intern.
+The first recommendation is for you to request an appointment with our associates.
 For further assistance, we recommend that you join Open Path Collective.
 We honor Open Path's rate when presented with your member id.
 Limited slots available.

 Can I use my insurance for couples and family session?

-Many insurances offer sessions for couples and family sessions.
-However, not all plans offer these services.
+Not all plans offer these services.
 Only one of you will be the primary client.
 Be mindful that insurance is only applicable if the clients meets diagnostic criteria, as well.
 You must first call your insurance and ask them if couples/family session is under your plan.
 Ask if there are any restrictions.

 I am trying to schedule an appointment and it is asking for my card information.
 Why?